ferrous26/AXElements/README.markdown

 ```bash
     rake test
 ```

-If there is a test that crashes MacRuby then you will need to run tests in verbose mode.

 __NOTE__: There may be some tests are dependent on Accessibility features that are new in OS X Lion which will cause test failures on